pedro-at-decenomy/MBT/doc/init.md

 ### CentOS

-Copy pivxd.init to /etc/init.d/mbtd.
+Copy mbtd.init to /etc/init.d/mbtd.
 Test by running `service mbtd start`.

-Using this script, you can adjust the path and flags to the mbtd program by setting the PIVXD and FLAGS environment variables in the file /etc/sysconfig/mbtd.
+Using this script, you can adjust the path and flags to the mbtd program by setting the mbtd and FLAGS environment variables in the file /etc/sysconfig/mbtd.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS